crosetto/AutomaticDifferentiation/README.md

 }
 ```

-We have now the full code for automatic differentiation of polynomials.
+We have now the full code for automatic differentiation of univariate polynomials.

 ```C++
 int main(){